The Cosmological Grassmannian: Conclusions

 4pt We uncovered the hidden simplicity of spinning (A)dS correlators by writing them as integrals over the orthogonal Grassmannian: \beq \psi_n(\Lambda) = \int \ud C\, \delta(C\cdot \Lambda) \,A_n(C)\,, \eeq where $\Lambda$ is a $2n\times 2$ matrix of spinor helicity variables encoding the external momenta and $C$ is a $n \times 2 n$ matrix made from the Grassmannian coordinates.
 The three-point functions $A_3(C)$ are fixed by little group covariance alone, while the four-point functions $A_4(C)$ are determined by their factorization properties.
 Exploring a number of non-trivial examples, we found remarkably simple expressions for the Grassmannian correlators.

 4pt This work marks an initial step toward a comprehensive framework for cosmological correlators in Grassmannian space.
 Several natural avenues for future research suggest themselves: \begin{itemize} \item The integral \eqref{equ:Grass-Integral} solves the {\it homogeneous} Ward--Takahashi identity and therefore captures only a specific discontinuity of the full correlator.
 Nevertheless, with a suitable choice of contour, it encodes all the information of the full correlator, which can be reconstructed through a dispersive integral.
-It would be desirable, however, to find a deformation of our Grassmannian formalism that eliminates this two-step procedure and instead produces the full correlator directly. \item To date, our most intricate examples have been Yang--Mills correlators.
-However, the Grassmannian framework should also provide a natural description of gravity correlators, a topic we will revisit in future work.
-We plan to investigate whether a double-copy relation between gravity correlators and their gauge-theory counterparts can be made manifest in Grassmannian space.
+It would be desirable, however, to find a deformation of our Grassmannian formalism that eliminates this two-step procedure and instead produces the full correlator directly. \item In Appendix~\ref{app:gravity}, we present a preliminary investigation of of the graviton four-point function in Grassmannian space.
+As for the Yang--Mills correlator, its functional form is drastically simpler than its momentum-space counterpart.
+We show that the Grassmannian answer leads to a triple discontinuity of the wavefunction coefficient in momentum space, but don't perform the additional dispersive integral to reproduce the full correlator.
+We hope to return to a more systematic investigation of the Grassmannian formulation of graviton correlators in future work.

 \item The examples in this paper were limited to $n$-point functions with $n=3$ and $4$.
 An important next step is to extend our treatment to higher-point functions, potentially employing recursion relations to construct them from the known lower-point results.